19hours/sg-statutes/Acts/Criminal Law (Temporary Provisions) Act.md

 33\.—(1) Any person directed to be subject to the supervision of the police under section 30 or 32 (referred to in this Act as a person subject to supervision under this Act) shall be subject to —

-(a) the obligations imposed upon persons subject to police supervision under section 14 of the Criminal Procedure Code (Cap.
-68); and
+(a) the obligations imposed upon persons subject to police supervision under section 310 of the Criminal Procedure Code 2010; and

 (b) all or any of the following restrictions as the Minister may by order direct: